 Professionally Managed.
 Fund companies do quite a bit of back-testing and have professionals focusing on the asset allocations every single day.
 But more importantly, target-date funds automatically adjust their allocations as the “date” approaches.

 Fees.
 Generally speaking, target date fund fees are comparable to fees from other mutual funds.
 The key term is “generally speaking.”

-One-Stop-Shopping.
+All-In-One.
 While target date funds are crazily easy to use, the fact that they are considered an “all-in-one retirement” or an “all-in-one college savings” fund can be off-putting to investors who want more control over their asset allocation decisions.

-Professionally Managed.
+Actively Managed.
 Like any mutual fund, the target date funds are only as good as the mutual fund company and the portfolio manager running the fund.
 Some are very good and some are not very good.
 So, it is important to compare track records.

-Fees.
+Layering of Fees.
 While target date fund fees are generally in line with fees from other mutual funds, this is not always the case.
 Most target-date funds invest in other mutual funds and there is a “layering” of fees that occur.
 For example, a hypothetical Target Date 2025 Fund might invest in 12 underlying mutual funds.
 So, as a shareholder of Target Date 2025 Fund, you pay the fees of the underlying funds.
 The key is to look at the net expense ratio of the Target Date 2025 Fund to make sure it is in line with your expectations.

 In concept, target date funds can be terrific options for certain shareholders.
 But not everyone.
 And practically speaking, there are a lot of variables to consider; namely, the fact that not all target date funds are created equal.